wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   custom development depending on `xivo-bus`.
 We recommend to upgrade to `wazo-bus` as soon as possible since `xivo-bus` will be removed completely in a future version.

+- The following channel variables have been renamed.
+If you used them in a subroutine you MUST use the new name to maintain a working dialplan in the future.
+Your dialplan should keep working at the moment and messages will appear in the Asterisk CLI until all usage of these variables have been removed.

+  - `XIVO_CALLOPTIONS` -> `WAZO_CALLOPTIONS`

 Consult the
 [24.02 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D24.02)
 for more information.